 While numerous independent networks, feminist think tanks and organizations for the advancement of women had already been established in the US, there was a lack of comparable approaches in Germany.
 Inspired by her experiences in North America, Barbara Schaeffer-Hegel, professor at the Technical University of Berlin and renowned researcher into women’s issues, took it upon herself to set up a new kind of organization in Berlin.
-From its birth, EAF Berlin was established to be independent and to operate autonomously – managing to do so to this day.
+From its beginning, the EAF Berlin was established to be independent and to operate autonomously, which we manage to do so to this day.

 The initial spark came in 1994 with the campaign to elect Hildegard Hamm-Brücher to the office of Federal President.
 This was largely initiated and organized by Barbara Schaeffer-Hegel and Helga Lukoschat.
 Although the campaign didn’t achieve its goal, it succeeded in putting the underrepresentation of women in top political and social positions on the political agenda in the long term.